 - Another witness reports she saw blood on the beach.

 - Yet another witness reported she noticed Giordano was sweating when he told her his girlfriend was lost while snorkeling but the witness said his shorts were not wet.

-Robyn's disappearance remains a mystery and many questions raising suspicion of Giordano's connection, remain unanswered, however speculation points to Robyn Gardner as one of many people who have fallen victim to an online predator.
+Robyn's disappearance remains a mystery and many questions raising suspicion of Giordano's connection, remain unanswered.
+However, speculation points to Robyn Gardner as one of many people who has fallen victim to an online predator.

 - Always meet in a public place.
 Never invite the individual to pick you up from your home or accept an invitation to theirs.